Diffusion-based Cumulative Adversarial Purification for Vision Language Models: Experiments

 \subsection{Result analysis}

-\shortsection{Image captioning} As shown in Tab. \ref{tab1}, VLMs are highly vulnerable to adversarial perturbations: even ${2/255}$ attacks can reduce CIDEr scores close to zero.
+\shortsection{Image captioning} As shown in \cref{tab1}, VLMs are highly vulnerable to adversarial perturbations: even $\ell_\infty^{2/255}$ attacks can reduce CIDEr scores close to zero.
 Adversarial training methods (TeCoA and FARE) provide moderate robustness improvements.
-However, their effectiveness drops significantly under ${4/255}$ attacks.
+However, their effectiveness drops significantly under $\ell_\infty^{4/255}$ attacks.
 Notably, TeCoA and FARE also degrade the clean performance, especially on Flickr30k.
 JPEG-DL shows better robustness than TeCoA and FARE, but remains sensitive to perturbation strength.
-DiffPure substantially improves robustness, lifting performance under both ${2/255}$ and ${4/255}$ attacks to levels comparable with clean conditions.
-DiffCAP consistently outperforms all baselines across both models and datasets.
-It achieves significantly better robustness than DiffPure under both attack strengths, and requires less than ${1/3}$ of DiffPure's denoising runtime (suggested by Fig. \ref{fig:step}).
+DiffPure substantially improves robustness, lifting performance under both $\ell_\infty^{2/255}$ and $\ell_\infty^{4/255}$ attacks to levels comparable with clean conditions.
+DiffCAP consistently outperforms all baselines across both VLMs and datasets.
 For instance, DiffCAP improves CIDEr scores by over ${10\%}$ with OF on Flickr30k and with LLaVA on COCO compared to DiffPure.
 Furthermore, DiffCAP maintains or even improves clean performance, demonstrating strong fidelity preservation.
 Lastly, CLIPure performs poorly in this task.
 Its limited effectiveness likely stems from token-level misalignment: purifying only the \texttt{[CLS]} token embedding fails to influence generation-related latent tokens, which dominate the captioning process.